 Content is King

-With the Kindle Fire Kids Edition parental controls, I didn’t have to worry about Ellie accessing inappropriate content.
+With the Kindle Fire Kids Edition parental controls, I didn’t have to worry about my kids accessing inappropriate content.
 But even better there was so much new high-quality content available on her new kid-friendly Kindle she didn’t miss those bizarre YouTube videos.
 When you buy the Kindle Fire Kids Edition it comes with a one-year subscription to Free Time Unlimited.
 This subscription includes access to over 10,000 kid-friendly books, movies, apps, and content.
 Honestly, once our free year is up we will probably renew the subscription because it is awesome.
 There are so many fun games and great books and shows my daughter loves.
 The PBS app alone is worth the subscription.

 A Case that Can Withstand a Kid